HOW TO INSTALL OPSVIEW 3.0 on CENTOS 5.5

 4. Troubleshooting

-If you try to connect to:http://your.server/you may be greeted with a 503 server temporarily unavailable error.
-Go to the command line and enter:
+connect to: “http://your.server/” you may be greeted with a 503 server temporarily unavailable error.
+Go to the command

 No comments: